 Support of rainbow families in Europe

 Fortunately, in other European countries, there is a good chance of receiving legal help in planning a rainbow family.
 Even having sperm donated officially via a sperm bank, including tests and insemination at fertility clinics is possible.
-So the adventure family under the rainbow could continue, in a roundabout way.
+So, the adventure family under the rainbow could continue, in a roundabout way.
 At first without Daan, because I had not even met him so far.
 More about this topic in one of the following episodes.
-First of all, the girls and me planned regular Skype calls that, unfortunately, often got canceled because of me.
-Despite my initial euphoria, family planning was at this point of my life not on top of my agenda.
-And then I met Daan and after six months of a long distance relationship between Berlin and Amsterdam, my move to Amsterdam became priority.
+First, the girls and I planned regular Skype calls that, unfortunately, often got canceled because of me.
+Despite my initial euphoria, family planning was at this point in my life not on top of my agenda.
+And then I met Daan and after six months of a long-distance relationship between Berlin and Amsterdam, my move to Amsterdam became a priority.
 The rainbow family project quickly took a back seat.
-But thanks to the tenacity and almost endless patience of the two future mothers, we were able to find common answers and tackle new challenges bit by bit.
+But thanks to the tenacity and almost endless patience of the two future mothers, we could find common answers and tackle new challenges bit by bit.

 Honesty is the name of the game in a rainbow family